Overview of TDD, BDD and ATDD techniques:

 Given: Customer opens the registration portal

-When: user enters the username as “<user>” & password as “<password>”
+When: user inputs the username as “<user>” and password as “<password>”

 Then: the customer should be able to view the form.